 #10 – Human Resources – Master’s, MBA, or Bachelor’s in Human Resources

 Employees, also known as human capital, are the most important assets to any organization.
-A human resources degree teaches students to effectively manage personnel relationships as well as policies and procedures that establish a healthy work environment.
+A human resources degree teaches students to effectively manage personnel relationships as well as the policies and procedures that establish a healthy work environment.
 According to the Bureau of Labor Statistics, the average salary for a human resources professional is $62,000, which is well above the median pay of $39,810 for all occupations.
-In addition to managing organizational relationships, human resources professionals manage important aspects of the employment cycle from hiring new personnel to overseeing medical and retirement benefits.
+In addition to managing organizational relationships, human resources professionals manage important aspects of the employment cycle, from hiring new personnel to overseeing medical and retirement benefits.
 Courses within a human resources degree may include compensation and benefits, business ethics, business communication, and management principles.

 #9 – Marketing – Master’s, MBA, or Bachelor’s in Marketing

 Marketing has always been a critical aspect of any organization seeking to acquire and maintain customers and stakeholders.
 Without effective marketing in a consumer-based economy, it is difficult for organizations to survive.
 Because marketing is an essential function for nearly all organizations, the positions typically pay well.
 The Occupational Outlook Handbook states the median (average) pay for a market research analyst/marketing professional is $63,790.
 Marketing degrees cover a wide range of topics that teach students concepts and skills such as market research, consumer behavior, branding, and advertising campaign creation and management.
 Other courses may include data analysis, statistics, and marketing theory.

 #8 – Labor Relations – Master’s, MBA, or Bachelor’s in Labor Relations